knuthaug/blog.knuthaugen.no/code/_posts/2025-12-05-the-case-for-pnpm.md

 - Configuration option for `minimumReleaseAge` to block installation of packages younger than this age, to give the ecosystem some time to remove bad packages.
 Also `minimumReleaseAgeExclude` to exclude your own packages or other ones you trust.
 - Configuration options for `trustPolicy` which, when set to `no-downgrade` will refuse to install updates where the security level has been lowered compared to the previous version, looking at things like package provenance and publisher trust.
 There's also an `trustPolicyExclude` to go with that.

+_Update on 2025-12-15_: Pnpm just released [version 10.26.0](https://pnpm.io/blog/releases/10.26) with several new security features with increased options to block dependencies that has an uncertain supply chain.
+Check them out!

 ### The Niceties

 - It's fast.
 Faster than both yarn and npm last time I tried them (which to be fair is while ago, but give it a spin and compare).
 First installs are fast, repeat installs when checking what needs to be done is _very_ fast.
 See [motivation for pnpm](https://pnpm.io/motivation) for details.